ICanBoogie/bind-activerecord/README.md

 [![Code Coverage](https://img.shields.io/coveralls/ICanBoogie/bind-activerecord.svg)](https://coveralls.io/r/ICanBoogie/bind-activerecord)
 [![Packagist](https://img.shields.io/packagist/dt/icanboogie/bind-activerecord.svg)](https://packagist.org/packages/icanboogie/bind-activerecord)

 The **icanboogie/bind-activerecord** package binds the [icanboogie/activerecord][] to [ICanBoogie][], using its _Autoconfig_ feature.
 It provides configuration synthesizers for connections and models, as well as getters for connection collection and model collection.
+The `get_model()` helper is also patched to use the model collection bound to the application.

 ```php
 <?php